 Generally, you do not require a lawyer to go bankrupt.
 If you feel the need for legal advice and cannot afford a lawyer, legal aid is available….Read more

 What is a Trustee?

-A Trustee in Bankruptcy is an individual who is designated by the Superintendent of Bankruptcy to administer the bankruptcy or consumer proposal process and provide counseling within the requirements of this process.
+A Licensed Insolvency Trustee is an individual who is designated by the Superintendent of Bankruptcy to administer the bankruptcy or consumer proposal process and provide counseling within the requirements of this process.
 A Trustee acts on behalf of both the bankrupt and in the interests of the…Read more